cgeneske/CyberArkEPMLCDLifecycle/README.md

 - [Add a User - PAM Self-Hosted (13.2 and above)](https://docs.cyberark.com/PAS/Latest/en/Content/PASIMP/Users-groups-add-users-v10.htm?tocpath=Administrator%7CUser%20Management%7CManage%20users%20and%20groups%7CUsing%20the%20version%2010%20interface%7C_____1)
 - [Add a User - PAM Self-Hosted (13.0 and below)](https://docs.cyberark.com/PAS/13.0/en/Content/PASIMP/Managing-Users.htm?tocpath=Administrator%7CUser%20Management%7C_____4#AddausertoaVault)

-For Safes that will be considered for existing accounts inventory and off-boarding activity, the following privileges are required:
+For Safes that will be considered for existing accounts inventory and offboarding activity, the following privileges are required:

 - Access
     - [x] List Accounts
 - Account Management
     - [x] Delete Accounts

-For Safes that will be considered for on-boarding activity, these being the static Windows, Mac, and Linux safes named in the `$OnboardingSafesWin`, `$OnboardingSafesMac`, and `$OnboardingSafesLinux` Script Variables (See the [Assigning Script Variables](#assigning-script-variables) section below for more info), the following privileges are required:
+For Safes that will be considered for onboarding activity, these being the static Windows, Mac, and Linux safes named in the `$OnboardingSafesWin`, `$OnboardingSafesMac`, and `$OnboardingSafesLinux` Script Variables (See the [Assigning Script Variables](#assigning-script-variables) section below for more info), the following privileges are required:

 - Access
     - [x] List Accounts